-The new Contemporary Writing pathway offers you the opportunity to engage with American, British, Irish, and world Anglophone literary cultures.
+The Contemporary Writing pathway offers you the opportunity to engage with American, British, Irish, and world Anglophone literary cultures.

 This pathway focuses on cutting-edge developments in literature.
 It uses notions of ‘writing’ and of the ‘present’ as gateways into contemporary debates about the historical present, the nature of time, and the difficulties of periodisation.
 Special attention will be paid to questions of technology, innovation, and social change.
 Our approach to contemporary material will be genuinely interdisciplinary and we will explore how such writing plays a role in current theoretical debates, engages with contemporary philosophy, and is transformed within the context of digital culture.